-Requirements: Any system that supplies water that meets the requirements of subsection (1) must not be cross-connected with any other system unless measures are taken to eliminate any risk of contamination of a food as a result of the cross-connection.
-70(3)
+Any system that supplies water that meets the requirements of subsection (1) must not be crossconnected with any other system unless measures are taken to eliminate any risk of contamination of a food as a result of the cross-connection, 70(3)

-SUPPLY OF WATER, STEAM, AND ICE
+SUPPLY OF WATER, STEAM AND ICE

-Requirements: An establishment must be supplied, as appropriate for the food, and for the activity being conducted, with
+An establishment must be supplied, as appropriate for the food, and for the activity being conducted, with

-- (a) water that is adequate in quantity, temperature, pH, and pressure to meet the needs of the establishment; - (b) steam that is adequate in quantity and pressure to meet those needs; and - (c) ice that is adequate in quantity to meet those needs.
+- a. water that is adequate in quantity, temperature, pH and pressure to meet the needs of the establishment; - b. steam that is adequate in quantity and pressure to meet those needs; and - c. ice that is adequate in quantity to meet those needs.
 71(1)

-TREATMENT OF WATER, STEAM, OR ICE
+TREATMENT OF WATER, STEAM OR ICE

-Requirements: Any treatment of water, steam or ice must be applied in a manner that does not present a risk of contamination of a food.
-71(2)
+Any treatment of water, steam or ice must be applied in a manner that does not present a risk of contamination of a food, 71(2)

-Rationale: Water, steam and ice can be a source of biological, chemical, or physical contaminants.
+Water, ice and steam can be a source of biological, chemical, or physical contaminants.
 Treated water can be a source of contaminants if the chemical treatment or treatment process is incorrectly performed and/or monitored.

-Interpretation: Water, steam and ice must be of adequate supply and pose no risk of contamination.
+Water, ice and steam must be of adequate supply and pose no risk of contamination.
 Things to consider:

-- Water sources: municipal or well, permeate

-- Intended use: handwashing, equipment washing and final rinse

-- Delivery method

-- Water storage tanks (need to be cleaned at the start of the season, after emptying (with approved chemicals or power washed) and added to the Sanitation Program)

-- Tampering of water supply

-- Adequate supply, temperature, and pressure

-- Back-flow prevention, no cross-connections, vacuum breakers on hoses, if applicable
+- Water sources (listed lowest to highest risk): municipal, well, groundwater-fed dugouts. - Intended use: handwashing, equipment washing, product washing (if recirculated, must be kept potable and monitored), and final rinse, making ice. - Water storage tanks (clean before use or if seasonal at the start of the season, after emptying (with approved chemicals or power washed) and added to the Sanitation Program) - Tampering of water supply - Adequate supply, temperature and pressure (i.e., for cleaning) - Back-flow prevention, vacuum breakers on hoses, if applicable

-☐ Potable water, steam, and ice supply testing procedure (where applicable): \square Source of the water, steam, and ice ☐ Treatments used and how they are maintained or monitored if applicable (e.g., UV, filters, chlorination) $\hfill\Box$ Testing frequency and collection method ☐ Up-to-date schematic of water supply (where applicable) ☐ Potable water, steam, and ice analysis reports, where applicable ☐ Accredited lab used for testing, certificate of accreditation and scope of accreditation for lab ☐ Where permeate is produced, stored, and used, the tank must be kept clean and in good condition (included in Sanitation Program & Preventative Maintenance Program)
+- ☐ Potable water, steam and ice supply testing procedure (where applicable): - ☐ Source of the water, steam, and ice - ☐ Treatments used and how they are maintained or monitored (i.e., UV, filters, chlorination) - ☐ Testing frequency and collection method - ☐ Up-to-date schematic of water supply (where applicable) - Potable water, steam and ice analysis reports (where applicable) - ☐ Accredited lab used for testing, certificate of accreditation and scope of accreditation for the lab - Where ice is made, stored and used, the ice machine doors must be kept closed when not in use.
+The ice machine must be cleaned and maintained (included in Sanitation Program & Preventative Maintenance Program).